mafintosh/browserify-fs/README.md

 Using the replacement you can browserify modules like [tar-fs](https://github.com/mafintosh/tar-fs) and [mkdirp](https://github.com/substack/node-mkdirp)!

-Checkout [level-filesystem](https://github.com/mafintosh/level-filesystem) to see which browsers are supported
+Checkout [level-filesystem](https://github.com/mafintosh/level-filesystem) and [level.js](https://github.com/maxogden/level.js) to see which browsers are supported

 ## License